mattw025/mattw025.github.io-old/_pages/test.md

 permalink: /reveal/
 title: reveal
 description:
-nav: true
+nav: false
 ---

 ## Intro

 -   welcome to the course
 -   we're gonna learn all the things

 ## Timeline

 -   first, we'll sit in boring lectures...
 -   ... then, there will be a huge exam!

 fun times.